Terms & Conditions

 DP Records: records of Processing activities you undertake on our behalf including a record of: (a) the technical and organisational measures in place; (b) the training programme for Representatives who access Personal Data; and (c) compliance policies;

-DP Law means the GDPR, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and all applicable laws and regulations relating to the Processing of Personal Data and privacy, including where applicable, the guidance notes and codes of practice issued by a regulatory body or any replacement EU or UK data protection or related privacy legislation as updated from time to time;
+DP Law means the Data Protection Act 2018, the UK GDPR, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and all applicable laws and regulations relating to the Processing of Personal Data and privacy, including where applicable, the guidance notes and codes of practice issued by a regulatory body or any replacement UK data protection or related privacy legislation as updated from time to time;

 Engagement means the engagement, employment or use of a Candidate by you or by any third party to whom the Candidate has been introduced by you, on a permanent or temporary basis, whether under a contract of service or for services; or any other engagement; and “Engage” shall have the same meaning;